kwodibalana/Netflix-Data-Analysis-In-DAX/README.md

 The dataset we'll be working on, belongs to the streaming platform called Netflix.

 #### Project Goal
 An exploratory data analysis is conducted.
-To do so, I tried to give answers to qestions I asked myself.
-These questions can be interesting
+To do so, I tried to give answers to eleven (11) questions my wife asked me.
+I told her that I was working on Netflix dataset and she can ask me some questions to which I 'll try to answer.
+It'll be an exercise for me, as I'm challenging my understanding in DAX language.

 ## Data Source
 The dataset comes from the kaggle site and is composed of two csv files : one for the movie/show titles  and the other one for the cast.